Appaloosa Horse Breed: The Spotted Horse Of The Wild West

 There are no specific types of Appaloosa horses, but we can categorize them by their heritage and traits.

-- Performance Appaloosa: Focused on specific performance traits for events like Western pleasure, cutting, and barrel racing.
+Performance Appaloosa: Focused on specific performance traits for events like Western pleasure, cutting, and barrel racing.
+Performance Appaloosas have achieved notable success in competition, including holding an all-breed record in middle-distance horse racing.

 Where Do Appaloosa Horses Live Today?